ptabasso2/oteljavalab/section02/README.md

 - `-jar build/libs/springotellab-0.0.1-SNAPSHOT.jar`: Specifies the JAR file to run, which is the application's executable JAR.

-### Additional System Properties for OpenTelemetry
+### Additional system properties for OpenTelemetry

 1. **otel.metrics.exporter**: Specifies the metrics exporter to use.
 Similar to `otel.logs.exporter`, it can be set to various backends like `prometheus`, `otlp`, `logging` (for debugging purposes), or `none` if you want to disable metric exporting.
    - Example: `-Dotel.metrics.exporter=otlp` would configure the agent to export metrics using the OTLP (OpenTelemetry Protocol) exporter.